J-shw/Menstrudel/docs/website/BLOG.md

 title: "Your Amazing Post Title Goes Here"
 date: YYYY-MM-DD HH:MM:SS +0000
 categories: [category1, category2]
+image: /assets/images/blog/2025-09-14-new-feature-announcement/your-featured-image.jpg
+author: "Jane Doe"
 ---
 ```

 -   **title:** The full title of the post that will be displayed on the page.
 Keep it inside the quotation marks.
 -   **date:** The exact date and time of publication.
 -   **categories:** A list of categories for the post.
 This is optional but useful for organization.
 Common categories for this site are `release notes` and `announcements`.
+-   **image:** This is the main "featured image" for the post.
+Its path is used to tell Google which image to show in search results.
+Place your image in the `/assets/images/blog/` folder under a new folder named after your post file (`2025-09-14-new-feature-announcement`) and update the path here.
+The path must start with a /.
+-   **author:** _(Optional)_ This is the name of the person who wrote the post.
+If you delete this entire line, the post will automatically be authored by the organisation, "Menstrudel".
+If you are writing as an individual add your name here.

 ### 3. Write Your Content